 The EAR also impose a license requirement on the export, reexport, or transfer of any item subject to the EAR (both those on the CCL and classified as EAR99) if, at the time of the export or reexport, the person knows the item will be used directly or indirectly in certain nuclear, missile, chemical, or biological end uses.
-Additional end-use (and end-user) controls exists on exports of items having specified classifications to be used in military end uses (or provided to military end users) in Belarus, Burma, Cambodia, China, Russia, and Venezuela.
-These restrictions apply even to EAR99 items when a military intelligence end use or end user is involved.
+Additional end-use (and end-user) controls exists on exports of items to be used in military end uses (or provided to military end users) in Belarus, Burma, Cambodia, China, Russia, and Venezuela.
+These restrictions apply even to